March 12, 2026 (1mo ago)

 Temps automatically builds a service dependency map from your trace data.
 If checkout-api calls inventory-service which calls postgres, you see that graph with request counts and error rates on each edge.
 No manual configuration required — it's derived entirely from span parent-child relationships.

 The OTel SDK is available in 11 languages with official support, and the auto-instrumentation experience varies significantly by ecosystem.
-Python has 40+ auto-instrumentation packages, while Rust requires manual span creation for most operations (OpenTelemetry Registry, 2025).
+According to the OpenTelemetry Registry, Python has 40+ auto-instrumentation packages, while Rust requires manual span creation for most operations.

 Python has the most mature auto-instrumentation story after Java.
 One command installs everything: